 The conversation was an important one to have.
 There should be more frequent and serious attempts to define and encourage diversity in the workplace.

 As neither an African-American nor a captain of industry (or policy), I went into the talk with a certain lack of familiarity on the topic.
 But that was part of the reason for doing it.
 As much as I wanted others to hear the participants’ stories and observations, I wanted to get schooled myself.

 I can’t know what it’s like to walk even a few steps in their shoes, but one takeaway was that racial justice still requires beating on some closed doors that should have already been opened.
 Another is that success is both a sword and shield: A sword because, increasingly in business, success is dictated by the color green above all else; a shield, because the more successful you are, the harder it is to deny opportunities to others.

-Speaking of career advancement advice he received from Judge Harry Edwards, one of the first black appellate judges in the U.S., Michael Powell says in the next installment of the Q&A, “Make sure you beat people so significantly that there is no explanation for you not rising other than race.”
+Speaking of career advancement advice he received from Judge Harry Edwards, one of the first black appellate judges in the U.S., Michael Powell says in the next installment of the Q&A that excellence is the best response to racism: “Make sure you beat people so significantly that there is no explanation for you not rising other than race.”

 Diversity is just as good for business as it is for building that post-racial shining society on the hill, particularly if we are aiming ahead of the target.